Adi Altschuler: Zikaron Basalon

 Altschuler founded Zikaron Basalon – (Memories@Home) project in 2010.
 This initiative enables private individuals an alternative way of commemorating the Holocaust memorial day through independent meetings to the community in their own living room.
 In this intimate gatherings the participants are hosting Holocaust survivor's and listening to his/her stories then reconnecting to the memory of the Holocaust and examine themselves in society today through meaningful open conversations.

 In 2018 more than 750,000 people participated in Zikaron Basalon events in more than 150 cities in Israel and 50 countries abroad.
 The project also enabled the memory of the Holocaust accessible to sectors that were traditionally excluded from participating, such as inmates, women in prostitution, youths at risk, the mentally disabled, hearing impaired and refugees' community.

-Inclu – inclusive schools
+Inclu schools

 Inclu is a nonprofit organization founded on Oct.
 2017 by Adi together with a team of educators, teachers, parents and students.
 Inclu's aim is to promote inclusive education in Israel's public schools.

 In September 2018 the Ministry of Education opened the first five inclusive schools in Israel with the collaboration of Inclu.

 Inclu's objective is to modify the Israeli's education system to fit the 21st century by transforming all schools to be inclusive, by personalized education and by differentiating teaching methods.